btcpayserver/btcpayserver-googlecloud/README.md

 You can find more details about the tooling install in the Virtual Machine in [the tooling section of BTCPayServer-Docker repository](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#tooling).

 ## Overview
 To install BTCPay server with this google  cloud deployment template
 1. Install gcloud sdk locally or use Google cloud shell on console with the link above
-2. set the project to gcloud env, that the BTCPay instance belongs to.
+2. set the default project and zone to gcloud env where the BTCPay instance belongs
-3. Modidy the instance and BTCPay's parameters in yaml file
+3. Modify the instance and BTCPay's parameters in yaml file
-4. run deploy script and it shows static IP
+4. run deploy script and it shows static IP for DNS
-5. DO DNS setup with your Domain name provider (Google DNS, GOdaddy etc.)
+5. Do DNS setup with your Domain name provider (Google DNS, GOdaddy etc.)
-6. ssh into the vm instance and run changedoamin.sh
+6. ssh into the vm instance and run changedoamin.sh to setup free ssl certificate
-7. access the https:<yourdomain> and sign up (1st user becomes admin user)
+7. test to access the https:<yourdomain> and sign up (1st user becomes admin user)

+## Setup gcloud tool
+In case you run the deploy script from local (PC or mac), you need to install gcloud tool. https://cloud.google.com/sdk/docs/ (But, if you prefere the Google cloud shell, you dont need it.It's already there.)

+Then, setup the gcloud environment by gcloud init command as prompted by installer.
+You will authenticate to connect google cloud with your google accout and set up the default project and default zone.

 ## Modify parameters in the main.btcpay.yaml
 Either from your local gcloud environment or from Google console's gcloud environment, you have to customize your BTCPay server install parameters by modifying in the file.